ytbryan/ytbryan.github.io/_posts/2015-12-01-the-worst-myth-of-remote-work.md

 author: ytbryan
 layout: post
 permalink: /the-worst-myth-of-remote-work/
+categories: work startup uncategorized
+tags:
 dsq_thread_id:
   - 4364600415
 ---
-Oh that perfect distraction free place for remote work.
+Oh that single perfect distraction free place for remote work.

 The worst myth of remote work is that you need a different (perfect) place outside office to get the most work done, every single day.

 There are several places outside of your office with few or no distractions.
 Like [these places. ][1]